 Access to HTH IT is given to students who agree to act in a considerate and responsible manner.
 Access is a privilege - not a right.
 Access entails responsibility.
-In addition to the Internet Safety Policy noted earlier in this handbook, students are expected to adhere to the following guidelines and policies applicable to the use of HTH IT.
+In addition to the Internet Safety

+Policy noted earlier in this handbook, students are expected to adhere to the following guidelines and policies applicable to the use of HTH IT.
+Students are also expected to use good judgment and treat other students with courtesy and respect when using the computer network, internet, electronic mail, and other forms of electronic communications while at school or using HTH issued devices.
 Students who violate these policies may be subject to disciplinary action.